ChasHolloway/Thinkopolis/README.md

 # Thinkopolis
 Thinkopolis is a world-building project that pushes the limits of what world building can be.
 It explores the real events, people, and oddities of Western civilization while also weaving fiction into a single evolving narrative.
-As world building expands beyond novels films and games, Thinkopolis is an experiment that explores how far the idea can go.
+As world building expands beyond novels films and games, Thinkopolis is an experiment that explores how far the idea can go — especially mixing fiction with non-fiction.

 Rather than separating nonfiction from fiction, Thinkopolis blends them into a single world.
 Thinkopolis both a creative work and a model for world building as an emerging publishing strategy.
 Creators can study it, adapt it, and build upon it.